top of page

 After these improvements to fit and shape, the modified afterthought heel fits my feet perfectly.
 The rounded heel mimics the anatomy of the human foot and the mini gusset adds extra room so that the instep stitches are not pulled tight, yet the socks fit nice and snug.
 I may actually learn to like afterthought heels now.

-Pattern: Toe-up vanilla socks on 64 sts and an improved afterthought heel
+Dragonfruit toe-up socks with an improved afterthought heel

 Pin this post!